kavarral/Azure-Databricks/EventGrid-StructuredStream/readme.md

 1.)
 Create a new Databricks instance and create a new cluster.
 For the purposes of this sample, a standard cluster using DS3_v2 virtual machines with min 2 worker nodes and max 8 worker nodes will suffice.
 No additional libraries are required on the cluster.

 2.)
 Create a new Scala Notebook called Generator.
-The Generator will generate random JSON files into the folderd
+The Generator will generate random JSON files into the container called inbound-data.

 3.)
 Copy and paste your code into the notebook